Here are brief profiles of some members of the Saint Meinrad

 Reading and writing are my primary interests.
 In addition, I love

-and enjoy hiking, bicycling and fishing.
-I am also a big baseball
+the outdoors and enjoy hiking, bicycling and fishing.
+I am also a

 What Attracted Me to Monastic Life:

-principal means by which the Holy Spirit gradually drew me toward
+as the principal means by which the Holy Spirit gradually drew me

-monastic life.
-I marvel at the beauty, breadth, and depth of the
+toward monastic life.
+I marvel at the beauty, breadth, and depth of

 salvation history through the Psalms, we pray with Him in union